 Join the Global Ocean Observing System in Nice, France this June as the global community gathers for the One Ocean Science Congress and the 2025 UN Ocean Conference.
-Explore our events and advocacy efforts to elevate ocean observing as essential infrastructure for society and a sustainable future.
+Explore our events and advocacy efforts to elevate the ocean observing system as critical infrastructure for society and a sustainable future.

 This June 2025, the global community will gather in Nice, France, for two landmark events focused on the future of our ocean.
 The One Ocean Science Congress (4–6 June), co-organized by CNRS and IFREMER, will bring together leading scientists to generate evidence-based recommendations ahead of the 2025 UN Ocean Conference (9–13 June), co-hosted by the Governments of France and Costa Rica.
 With the theme of “Accelerating action and mobilizing all actors to conserve and sustainably use the ocean”, the UN Ocean Conference will focus on driving real progress on Sustainable Development Goal 14 (Life Below Water), from advancing international cooperation, to scaling up financing and making ocean knowledge more accessible for better decision-making.